 Thanks to crowded flights with cramped seats, very little goes unnoticed by your fellow passengers on an airplane.
 So you're better off saving any overtly enthusiastic displays of affection for your hotel room.

-Next Page: Refusing to turn off electronics and other in-flight no-nos
+Next Page: More in-flight no-nos